dpacassi/face-detection/README.md

 **Important:** Only JPG and PNG images are supported for now!

-All images currently stored in the `/dataset` directory were downloaded from [pexels.com](https://www.pexels.com/), many thanks to the contributors/photographers of the images and also to Pexels!
+All images currently stored in the `/dataset` directory were downloaded from [pexels.com](https://www.pexels.com/), many thanks to the contributors and photographers of the images and also to Pexels!

 ### Downloaded images
 - [9746](https://www.pexels.com/photo/selfie-family-generation-father-9746/)